carlobortolan/HaruChat/README.md

 ## Core functionalities

-- API that enables user
+- API that creates basis for a chat platform consisting of multiple users that can start conversations (either direct conversations or group conversations) and exchange messages
 - Full CRUD-Operations available (_see Endpoints below_)
 - User data securely stored and encrypted in database
 - Integration of Spring-Security: